-Appendix D includes magnitude tables for the VECs, using quantitative measures when possible.
+Appendix D of Volume 1 and Appendix B of Volume 2 include magnitude tables for the VECs, using quantitative measures when possible.
 Professional judgement was used when quantitative information was not available, e.g., for dust emissions from construction equipment.
 Even though air and noise impacts can be compared to national, international or project standards, gradings were, nevertheless, defined.
-If predictive modelling indicated that the project environmental standards (PES) would be exceeded, impacts were automatically designated significant.
+Where predictive modelling indicated that the project environmental standards (PES) would be exceeded, impacts were automatically designated significant.

-For the cultural heritage VECs in Category 1 (tangible cultural heritage) and Category 23 (tangible cultural heritage with strong intangible elements), impacts are nonreplicable; hence, the cultural heritage sensitivity range was based on a maximum score of ten, as per the following section on sensitivity, and the magnitude scores were halved:
+For the cultural heritage VECs in Category 1 (tangible cultural heritage) and Category 2 (tangible cultural heritage with strong intangible elements), impacts are nonreplicable; hence, the cultural heritage sensitivity range was based on a maximum score of ten, as per the following section on sensitivity, and the magnitude scores were halved: